Moesif/apidocs/source/includes/collector-api/_actions-api.md

 **`POST https://api.moesif.net/v1/actions/batch`**

-Log a batch of custom action to Moesif.
-An action represents something a customer performed on your website such as _Sign In_ or _Purchased Subscription_.
-Each action consists of an _Action Name_ and optional _Metadata_.
+Log a batch of actions to Moesif.

-This API takes an array form of the same model defined for track single action.
+Actions represent events that occur within your application at a specific point in time.
+They can be tracked within your UI (such as "User Clicked Sign Up") or from your backend (such as "SMS Job Finished").
+Each action consists of a required _Action Name_ and optional _Metadata_.

-The maximum batch size is **12MB**.
-Break up larger batches.
+This API accepts an array of actions as the payload The maximum batch size is **15MB**.
+Break up larger batches into smaller batches.

 <aside class="warning">
-Currently only the moesif-browser-js SDK supports tracking actions. if you need to track actions server-side, use the HTTP API directly.
+Actions can be tracked from your frontend app using moesif-browser-js or directly from your backend using this API.
 </aside>

 **An example tracking actions using moesif-browser-js:**